-- 3.1 The school council is established by the Chief Executive by placing a notice establishing the school council in the gazette. - 3.2 For detail regarding initial establishment of a school council, refer to Schedule 2.
+- 3.1 The school council is established by the Chief Executive or delegate under the Delegation of Director-General's Powers under Education (General Provisions) Act 2006 by placing a notice establishing the school council in the gazette. - 3.2 For detail regarding initial establishment of a school council, refer to Schedule 2.